GiselaK/legislative-news-aggregator/README.md

     Expand API Support:
     The Redis articles table schema currently mirrors the News API structure (with an added id).
 To scale and support multiple APIs or user-submitted articles, create a relational database for the application.
 Add helper methods to transform API responses into this unified schema.

-    Proposed Database Schema for this application
+    MVP Database Schema for this application:

-    Proposed Database Schema:

         Articles:
             author: string